SELECT Queries Syntax¶

 SELECT ..
 SAMPLEquery is always the same.

 - Sampling works consistently for different tables.
 For tables with a single sampling key, a sample with the same coefficient always selects the same subset of possible data.
 For example, a sample of user IDs takes rows with the same subset of all the possible user IDs from different tables.
-This allows using the sample in subqueries in the
+This means that you can use the sample in subqueries in the IN clause.
+Also, you can join samples using the JOIN clause.

 - Sampling allows reading less data from a disk.
-Note that for this you must specify the sampling key correctly.
-For more details see Creating a MergeTree Table.
+Note that you must specify the sampling key correctly.
+For more information, see Creating a MergeTree Table.

-k is a percent amount of data that the sample is taken from.
+k fraction of data.
 The example is shown below:

 SELECT Title, count() * 10 AS PageViews FROM hits_distributed SAMPLE 0.1 WHERE CounterID = 34 GROUP BY Title ORDER BY PageViews DESC LIMIT 1000